kosukesaigusa/geoflutterfire_plus/README.md

 [![MIT License][license-badge]][license]
 [![PRs Welcome][prs-badge]](https://makeapullrequest.com)

-Geoflutterfire_plus allows your Flutter apps to query geographic data saved in Cloud Firestore.
+geoflutterfire_plus allows your Flutter apps to query geographic data saved in Cloud Firestore.

 This package is forked from [GeoFlutterFire](https://github.com/DarshanGowda0/GeoFlutterFire) and whole codes are redesigned with some new features, and will be maintained to work with latest Flutter SDK, Dart SDK, and other dependency packages.